 Atlanta is quickly gaining acclaim for its cutting edge exhibitions, quality contemporary art and progressive arts scene.
-Gallery 72 has a strong focus on local talent, serving as an institution that supports individual artists, local galleries, arts organizations and curators.
+Our Downtown art gallery, Gallery 72, has a strong focus on local talent and serves as an institution that supports individual artists, local galleries, arts organizations, and curators.

 NOW ON VIEW